VING members depart to support the Presidential Inauguration

 |Downloads:

-This work, VING members depart to support the Presidential Inauguration [Image 4 of 4], by SPC Leona Hendrickson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VING members depart to support the Presidential Inauguration, by CPT Marcia Bruno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT